-We want to make sure that we are reaching all disabled people and people with mental health challenges, including people and communities of colour in our county.
+We want to make sure that we are reaching all disabled people and people with mental health conditions, including people and communities of colour in our county.

 We love working in and for this county, but we must work for all of it.
 To fully deliver our mission, our work needs to be shaped by people from all communities.
 Barnwood Trust needs to be an anti-racist organisation – a safer place for people of colour.
 To do this we need to improve both our relationships and our practices.